A Fourfold Refined Enumeration of Alternating Sign Trapezoids: Weighted Enumeration of Alternating Sign Trapezoids

-Regarding the statistics of alternating sign trapezoids, we make the following observations: \begin{compactitem} \item A $-1$ in the alternating sign trapezoid corresponds to an entry $a_{i,j}$ in the tree which has two neighbouring entries $a_{i+1,j}$ and $a_{i+1,j+1}$ in the row below such that $a_{i+1,j} < a_{i,j} < a_{i+1,j+1}$. \item The positions of $1$-columns are reflected in the bottom row of the tree. \item $10$-columns cause the corresponding diagonals in the tree to have twice the same bottom entries. \end{compactitem}
+Regarding the statistics of alternating sign trapezoids, we make the following observations: \begin{compactitem} \item A $-1$ in the alternating sign trapezoid corresponds to an entry $a_{i,j}$ in the tree which has two neighbouring entries $a_{i+1,j}$ and $a_{i+1,j+1}$ in the row below such that $a_{i+1,j} < a_{i,j} < a_{i+1,j+1}$.
+This observation motivates the definition of the statistic $\mu(T)$ on trees~$T$ with $n$ rows:

+\item The positions of $1$-columns are reflected in the bottom row of the tree. \item $10$-columns cause the corresponding diagonals in the tree to have duplicated bottom entries. \end{compactitem}